 Wendy’s remains committed to sourcing palm oil from responsible and sustainable sources.
 We strive to be a responsible steward and promote sustainable practices in our business and our supply chain.
 We are a minor user of palm oil, but we recognize the interest in this issue and want to share our updated approach to palm oil sourcing.

-- Accepted as new members of the Roundtable for Sustainable Palm Oil (RSPO)
+- Joined the Roundtable for Sustainable Palm Oil (RSPO)

-- Submitted the 2016 Roundtable on Sustainable Palm Oil Annual Communications of Progress and the 2016 World Wildlife Federation Palm Oil Buyers Scorecard which summarizes our use of palm oil and announces our commitment to having a plan in place by 2017 to achieve 100% certified sustainable palm oil in North American products by 2022.
+- Submitted the 2015 and 2016 Roundtable on Sustainable Palm Oil Annual Communications of Progress and the 2015 World Wildlife Fund Palm Oil Buyers Scorecard which summarizes our use of palm oil and announces our commitment to having a plan in place by 2017 to achieve 100% certified sustainable palm oil in North American products by 2022.

 Our Global Supply Chain